What Gets in the Way of Guilt Free Self-Care?

 “Finish your homework before you play “ – Our parents’ well-meaning advice worked well in our early days, but as adults, it is backfiring.
-These days, most of our work is a continuous process and hardly is completed on a given workday.
-We tend to postpone all the play (self-care) until we finish the work.
-We mistakenly think that the completion of the work and the recognition will be enough to keep us going.
+These days, most of our work is a continuous process and is hardly completed on a given workday.
+We postpone all the play (self-care) until we finish the work.
+We mistakenly think that completing the work and the recognition will be enough to keep us going.
 But the truth is quite the opposite.
 Regular play (self-care) helps us be at our optimal condition; it builds the muscles for us to face the challenges of work and other areas of life.

 In the last year, I saw numerous articles from renowned authors on self-care and resilience, and I also have given several talks on the same topic.
 Yet, many of us don’t internalize it as a priority.
-When I do an initial assessment for my new clients, the lack of self-care becomes evident.
+The lack of self-care becomes evident when I do an initial assessment for my new clients.
 I found that some of these ingrained limiting beliefs are working against the case of self-care.

 “I need to “do” a lot to be successful.
 Since time is a limited resource, cutting time for myself would let me “do” more.”
 Read this to address this belief.